Gilenya Capsules is a brand of medicine containing the active ingredient fingolimod.

 - medicines for an irregular or abnormal heartbeat such as quinidine, procainamide, amiodarone or sotalol.
 Your doctor may decide not to use Gilenya if you take these medicines due to a possible added effect on irregular heartbeat

-- medicines that slow down heartbeat such as atenolol (a beta-blocker); verapamil, diltiazem or ivabradine (calcium channel blockers) or digoxin.
+- medicines that slow down heartbeat such as atenolol (a beta-blocker); verapamil, diltiazem or (calcium channel blockers) or ivabradine or digoxin.
 Your doctor may decide not to use Gilenya or may refer you first to a cardiologist to switch to medicines that do not slow your heart rate or to decide how you should be observed after the first dose of Gilenya

 - medicines that can cause an abnormal heart rhythm called Torsades de Pointes such as citalopram, chlorpromazine, haloperidol, methadone or erythromycin